Hawk Koch

-Howard Winchel "Hawk" Koch Jr. (born December 14, 1945) is an American film producer, the former president of both the Academy of Motion Picture Arts and Sciences and the Producers Guild of America, and a former road manager for the musical groups The Supremes and The Dave Clark Five.
-Koch is the author of the book Magic Time: My Life in Hollywood published in 2019.
+Howard Winchel Koch Jr. (born December 14, 1945), also known as Hawk Koch, is an American film producer.
+Throughout his career, he was involved in the production of over 60 major films, including Rosemary's Baby (1968), The Way We Were (1973), Chinatown (1974), Heaven Can Wait (1978), Wayne's World (1992) and its 1993 sequel, Primal Fear (1996), Fracture (2007), and Source Code (2011).
+Koch is currently a board member for AMC Entertainment, the Motion Picture and Television Fund, and the National Film Preservation Foundation, and he previously served as president of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America.

-Koch serves on the board of directors for AMC Entertainment, the Motion Picture and Television Fund, the Producers Guild of America, and the National Film Preservation Foundation.
+Koch is a former road manager for the musical groups The Supremes and The Dave Clark Five.
+In 2019, he published his memoir, Magic Time: My Life in Hollywood.

 Early life

-Koch was born to a non-religiousJewish family in Los Angeles, California.
-He was raised in the film business, the son of Ruth (Pincus) and producer/director/actor Howard Winchel Koch, Sr. He graduated from Beverly Hills High School in 1963.
+Koch was born to a secular Jewish family in Los Angeles.
+He was raised in the film business, the son of Ruth (Pincus) and filmmaker Howard Winchel Koch Sr. He graduated from Beverly Hills High School in 1963.

 Career

 Hawk Koch began his career in London, working for music impresario and co-owner of The Dave Clark Five Harold Davison, as a road manager for visiting American acts.
 Koch returned from London to manage The Dave Clark Five's 1964 United States tour.
 After his time in the music business, Hawk Koch turned to filmmaking in Hollywood, working as assistant director for a number of directors and later as a producer.